mathomp4/GCCUseBug/README.md

   --max-modules MAX_MODULES
-                        Maximum number of modules to create (must be a multiple of 10) (default: 50) --num-subs NUM_SUBS   Number of subroutines per module (default: 10)
+                        Maximum number of modules to create (must be a multiple of 10) (default: 50) --num-subs NUM_SUBS   Number of subroutines per module (default: 10) --random-names        Use random module names (default: False)
 ```

-As can be seen it has two options:
+As can be seen it has three options:
 - `--max-modules`: Maximum number of modules to create (must be a multiple of 10)
 - `--num-subs`: Number of subroutines per module
+- `--random-names`: Use random module names

 The script will create a directory with the following structure:
 ```